BA/MD Scholarship Policy

 • Students are responsible for any UNM branch campus tuition and associated educational costs.

-• Students are responsible for any associated cost incurred by tuition free course enrollment (i.e. Peer Learning Facilitator (PLF) and $0.00 tuition cost for course enrollment).
+• Students are responsible for any associated cost incurred by tuition-free course enrollment (i.e. Peer Learning Facilitator (PLF) and $0.00 tuition cost for course enrollment).

-• All scholarships, federal grant funding, and/or third party educational funding awarded directly to a student’s UNM account will be counted toward the BA/MD scholarship formula calculations.
+• All scholarships, federal grant funding, and/or third-party educational funding awarded directly to a student’s UNM account will be counted toward the BA/MD scholarship formula calculations.

-• Students participating in study abroad programs for academic credit hours, whether nationally and internationally, must petition for a BA/MD scholarship in advance of the semester of participation.
+• Students participating in study abroad programs for academic credit hours, whether nationally or internationally, must petition for a BA/MD scholarship in advance of the semester of participation.
 Most students receive various forms of scholarships and financial aid for special educational opportunities to meet the Basic Educational Cost per semester that will be included in the BA/MD scholarship formula.
 Examples of such opportunities are the UNM Fred Harris Internship, UNM Global Education Office programs, etc.

 Limitations of additional federal funding